tldr-pages/tldr/pages/common/b3sum.md

 `{{some_command}} | b3sum`

-- Create a file of BLAKE3 sums:
+- Create a file of BLAKE3 checksums:

 `b3sum {{path/to/file}} > {{path/to/file.b3}}`